-Alright, so I’m in the car, driving to meet Jeff Waston for our AAT interview.
-I’m mentally going over everything in preparation for our sit down.
+I (Anthony Crosby) was in the car, driving to meet Jeff Waston for our AAT interview.
+I was mentally going over everything in preparation for our sit down.
 “Of course we’ll talk about his life journey.”
-I thought to myself, “but, due to the fact that I’m speaking with the owner of a local gym, I’m sure we’ll also get into discussions about fitness, health, and proper bodily care.”
-And you know what?
-All that thinking about exercise really started to make me hungry.
-So, I decided to pull off and treat myself to a nice, healthy meal for nourishment and substance.
+I thought to myself, “but, because I’m speaking with the owner of a local gym, I’m sure we’ll also get into discussions about fitness, health, and proper bodily care.”
+Gosh, all that thinking about exercise started to make me hungry.
+Therefore, I decided to pull off and treat myself to a nice, healthy meal for nourishment and substance.

-Like any good story, Jeff Watson (Owner of Empower fitness, husband to wife Mindy and father of two daughters, Hailey and Kierra) and I started at the beginning of his.
+Like any good story, Jeff Watson (Owner of Empower fitness, husband to wife Mindy and father of two daughters, Hailey and Kierra) and I started at the beginning.

 Fast forward several years, about 2001, Jeff and his now wife Mindy, would catch the fitness bug.
-“After our first child, my wife was sitting at over 200 pounds and I was around 135.
-But when we had our second child around 2002, we really started getting into fitness and it changed our lives.
+“After our first child, my wife was sitting at over two-hundred pounds, and I was around one-thirty-five.
+When we had our second child around 2002, we really started getting into fitness, and it changed our lives.
 We went from drinking every day on my seven days off to realizing that I don’t want to drink because I love the way I feel and I love seeing the results.
-I started seeing “size” and she started seeing the opposite of “size” and so within six months it was probably an addiction.”
+I started seeing “size,” and she started seeing the opposite of “size” and so within six months it was probably an addiction.”

-That was a good quote, but do any of those “resistances” come from specifically being an Elkoan business owner?
+That was a good quote, but do any of those “resistances” come from specifically being an Elkoian business owner?
 “I think it makes it easier.
 If you’ve been around Elko long enough, you’ll meet those people who always say “I hate this town.”
-Those are the people who are out to 3 am every weekend, getting drunk, getting into fights etc. But once you get away from that you’ll see that 90% of the people in Elko are amazing people and it makes it easier to run your business.
-But I had to get over that (I hate this town) hump because I used to live in that.
-But the town knows you and as long as you’re not a total jackass, that’s a good thing.”
+Those are the people who are out to 3 am every weekend, getting drunk, getting into fights etc. Once you get away from that, you’ll see that 90% of the people in Elko are amazing people and it makes it easier to run your business.
+I had to get over that (I hate this town) hump because I used to live in that.
+The town knows you, and as long as you’re not a total jackass, that’s a good thing.”

 So, what’s next for Empower?
-Well, according to Jeff’s plans…Franchises!
+Well, according to Jeff’s plans, it’s franchising!
 Yes, that’s right, there may be more of his babies popping up around Nevada in the future. ” It’s been on my mind for months or maybe even closer to a year.
 That’s what gives me goosebumps; we’re making a franchisable name.”
 So, tell you random friend from Winnemucca to stay tuned if they want to get in on that Empower Fitness train!
-Empower also has plans to expand it’s current facility over the 35-40 days, adding 2,300 more square ft. for group fitness.
+Empower also has plans to expand it’s current facility over the thirty-five-forty days, adding 2,300 more square ft. for group fitness.

-But at the end of the day, Jeff wanted one thing made clear to anyone thinking about coming to check them out, right now. ” I know it’s super intimidating walking into a gym unknown.
-But we’ve taken, as much as we can out of that process, so please don’t don’t be scared.
+However, Jeff wanted one thing made clear to anyone thinking about coming to check them out, right now. ” I know it’s super intimidating walking into a gym unknown, but we’ve taken, as much as we can out of that process, so please don’t don’t be scared.
 I was intimidated when I first joined.
 I still remember my first day.
 There was personal training who made a very good time laughing at how weak I was.
 So, I get all that intimidation, and we’ve tried to take all of that out.”